AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 ## FAQ {#FAQ}

 1. In case something goes wrong with the Apple SSO workflow, can the application using the AccessEnabler iOS/tvOS SDK have the ability to fallback to regular authentication flow?
-      - This is possible but requires a configuration change being performed on the [Adobe Primetime TVE Dashboard](https://console.auth.adobe.com/).
+      - This is possible but requires a configuration change being performed on the [Adobe Pass TVE Dashboard](https://experience.adobe.com/#/pass/authentication).
 The *Enable Single Sign-On* must be set on *NO* for the desired integration (Channel x MVPD) and desired platform (iOS/tvOS).
       - The application would acknowledge the configuration change only after calling [setRequestor](/help/authentication/iostvos-sdk-api-reference.md#setReqV3) API in case it is using the AccessEnabler iOS/tvOS SDK.
 1. Will the application know when an authentication has happened as a result of a sign-in through the platform SSO on another device or another application?
       - This information will not be available.